Employment Empowers volunteer mentors will support their mentees to:

-Experienced professionals – people with 3+ years’ work experience in Australia (ideally at least 3 years), who can offer their time, skills, and experience to help prepare newly-arrived young migrants and refugees to find work in Australia.
+Experienced professionals – people with a diverse range of work experience in Australia (ideally at least 3 years), who can offer their time, skills, and experience to help prepare newly-arrived young migrants and refugees to find work in Australia.
 Mentors act as role models to the young people in the program; helping to expand their social and professional networks and inspire their career aspirations.

 Migrant and refugee young people experience unique challenges that impact their ability to find, secure, and retain employment in Australia.
 These challenges can include disrupted schooling, language barriers, and a lack of knowledge about the employment environment and workplace expectations in Australia.

-ENVISION Employment aims to improve the career outcomes of youth who often find it difficult to secure meaningful, lasting employment in Australia because of diverse and complex challenges.
+Employment Empowers aims to improve the career outcomes of youth who often find it difficult to secure meaningful, lasting employment in Australia because of diverse and complex challenges.

 What will I be doing?

 The program provides young people with mentoring support for up to 12 months to help participants adjust to, prepare to enter, and stay in, the workforce in Australia.